tlorans/defi-gmx-v2/notes/position/borrowing_fee.md

 # Borrowing fee

+- Paid from position holder (trader) to liquidity provider.
+- Discourages a user opening equal longs / shorts and unnecessarily taking up capacity

-How is borrowing rate calculated?
+> How is borrowing fee rate calculated?

 `MarketUtils.updateCumulativeBorrowingFactor`